KartikMehra03/Netflix-Tableau-Dashboard/README.md

 • **Pie Chart**: Visualizes the proportion of Movies and TV Shows on Netflix.

-• **horizontal bar chart**: Visualizes the most common content genres on Netflix.
+• **Horizontal Bar Chart**: Visualizes the most common content genres on Netflix.

 **Insights and Conclusions**